 - Define locations of several databases, if you want to compile and test with different databases

 - Define locations of additional Maven repositories

 - Define the location of your external RHQ Server location (rhq.containerDir - see below for more)

 If you want to run the unit and integration tests, you should not specify -DskipTests on the mvn command line.
 However, before you run the tests, you should ensure your settings.xml is configured.
 To begin running the tests successfully (assuming you've pulled down the source for RHQ):

-- copy the default maven settings override file from your RHQ source working copy (etc/m2/settings.xml) to the default Maven home location ($HOME/.m2/).
+- Copy the default maven settings override file from the RHQ source working copy (etc/m2/settings.xml) to the default Maven home location ($HOME/.m2/).
 If that directory does not already exist, you will need to create it.